 BetMGM Bonus Code SIBONUS50: Claim $1,500 First Bet for NBA and NHL Playoffs

-Use BetMGM bonus code SIBONUS50 to claim a $1,500 First Bet offer, plus $50 in MGM Rewards Points win or lose.
-This is one of the best sportsbook promos available heading into a loaded Saturday, May 9 playoff slate across the NBA and NHL.
+Use the BetMGM bonus code SIBONUS50 to claim a $1,500 First Bet offer ahead of this weekend's packed NBA and NHL playoff slate.
+New users also receive $50 in MGM Rewards Points win or lose.
+Browse other sportsbook promos before locking in your pick.
+This offer is available through Sunday, May 11.

-BetMGM bonus code SIBONUS50 unlocks a First Bet offer worth up to $1,500 for new users.
-Place your first real money wager on any sport or market, and if it loses, BetMGM will return your full stake in bonus bets.
-That means you can jump into the NBA or NHL playoff action with confidence.
+The BetMGM bonus code SIBONUS50 unlocks a First Bet offer worth up to $1,500 for new users.
+Place your first real money wager on any game in the NBA or NHL playoffs, and if that bet loses, BetMGM returns your stake in bonus bets.
+There is no sweat required beyond that initial wager.

-With Round 2 of the NBA Playoffs heating up, you might want to back LeBron James and the Los Angeles Lakers against the Oklahoma City Thunder, or bet on Cade Cunningham to lead the Detroit Pistons past the Cleveland Cavaliers.
-On the NHL side, the Carolina Hurricanes open a second-round series against the Philadelphia Flyers, while the Montreal Canadiens face the Buffalo Sabres in what promises to be a compelling matchup.
-Whatever your pick, this offer has you covered.
+Here is how the bonus bet structure breaks down based on your wager amount:

-Here is a breakdown of the key terms for the $1,500 First Bet offer:
+- If you wager $50 or more and lose, you receive five bonus bets, each worth 20% of your original stake.

 - A minimum deposit of $10 is required to qualify.